fedbiomed/fedbiomed/README.md

 Fed-BioMed is developped under Linux Fedora, should be easily ported to other Linux distributions.

+### Prerequisites :

+To ensure fedbiomed will work fine, you need to install before :
+* Docker.
+* MQTT.

 ### clone repo

 Clone the FedBiomed repository